hurufu/frobd/README.md

 ## What is it?

-__frobd__ is a program that listens for ECR-EFT messages on stdin and responds to them on stdout while forwarding some messages through other channels.
+__frobd__ is a program that listens for ECR-EFT messages on stdin and responds to them on stdout (or different file descriptors) while forwarding some messages through other channels.
 It is expected to be a part of a larger system integrated with embedded PoS or ECR software (the client).
 It is planned to handle as much as possible messages by itself (`T1`-`T5`, `D0`-`DA`, `B1`-`B4`, `L1`) and support unlimited number of connections, while forwarding only essential messages to the client, taking care that it will receive only messages relevant to an actual transaction and only from a single connected device at a time per transaction, so it has to deal only with a small number of messages using a simple interface.

 For example a payment software can stop worrying about one ECR asking for a previous transaction status while other ECR is requesting a new transaction ;).